I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 The Duchess grinned mischievously.
 “Adrian needs a wife.”

-Pierce chuckled.
+A rich guffaw escaped him.
 “Oh dear, and is Adrian aware of your scheme?”

 “What am I aware of, Lord Egromont?”
 A deep voice cut through the group.
 Adeline turned, her breath catching at the sight.